SKindij/Database-Handbook-MongoDB-PostgreSQL/MongoDB/README.md

 ## 📚 What is indexing?
 * 📖 Creating indexes
 * 📖 Index types
-* 📖 Using indexes to improve query performance
+* 📖 improving query performance

 ## 📚 What is aggregation?